If we heard it once, we heard it a million times: "If you like your health plan, you can keep it."

 So what, as an agent, should you advise your clients?
 That's up to you, but my guess is that the extra amount most companies would pay to maintain their grandfathered status year after year will be more than they would pay by going with one of the new plans.
 The new benefits that go into effect after Sept.
 23 will be factored into the carriers' pricing, so my advice is to compare all of the options just like you've always done and recommend accordingly.

-Two final notes: 1) Employers who made a plan change between March 23 and June 14 can return to their previous plan and remain grandfathered.
-2) The credit for the title of this month's column belongs to my company's president, Craig Keohan.
-He asked the question during a recent sales meeting and I thought it was hilarious.
+One final note: Employers who made a plan change between March 23 and June 14 can return to their previous plan and remain grandfathered.